What is covered in a cyber insurance policy?

 Third-party cover

-Third-party coverage covers when a threat actor gets into your business but they only get to affect someone else’s information.
+Third-party coverage protects against a threat actor gaining access to your business, but they are only able to affect someone else’s information.
 In other words, they’re only able to attack someone else because they have breached your system.
-In these cases, the insurer takes liability and performs these necessary steps at its cost.
+In such cases, the insurer accepts liability and undertakes these necessary steps at its own expense.

 Business interruption